 Globalization, National Identity, and the Politics of Belonging

 See Scandinavia in a new way by studying culture, society, and politics in Norway’s capital, Oslo.
-Explore how globalization and immigration have reshaped the politics of identity in Norway.
+Explore how globalization and immigration are reshaping the politics of identity in Norway.

 Class takes place three days per week, and the 6-10 hour per week internship runs concurrently.
 Students take one four-day comparative trip to another Scandinavian capital city, either Stockholm, Sweden, or Copenhagen, Denmark.

 Human rights, globalization, national identity, mass migration, peace and justice, gender equality, and the politics of the welfare state.

 Program on hiatus.
 New terms TBA.

 Prosperous and egalitarian, Norway is known for its highly developed welfare state, oil and gas wealth, and global leadership on human rights.
 Like its European neighbors, however, the Norwegian state is struggling to adapt to a changing population.
 This program focuses on the myriad effects of mass immigration, and examines outreach to new Norwegians who have come to the country as work migrants, asylum seekers, and refugees.
 Students meet with local researchers, community organizers, and government officials shaping policy and effecting change with regard to integration and inclusion.
 Coursework focuses on national and religious identity, gender equality, and political culture in the context of the increasingly diverse Norwegian welfare state.
 Students observe these issues at play in their volunteer work at service organizations, NGOs, and political groups.
 In the vibrant capital city of Oslo, students explore issues of immigration, identity, and belonging.
 There are numerous field excursions in and around the city center, and students travel to another Scandinavian capital on a multi-day comparative field visit.

 Staff and Faculty